MichiganNLP/video-fill-in-the-blank/README.md

 # Video Fill-in-the-Blank data and code

+**News (Feb 24, 2022):** this paper was accepted to the ACL 2022 Main conference!

-This repo contains the data and code for the paper [Fill-in-the-blank as a Challenging Video Understanding Evaluation Framework](https://arxiv.org/abs/2104.04182).
+This repo contains the data and code for the paper [Fill-in-the-Blank: A Challenging Video Understanding Evaluation Framework](https://arxiv.org/abs/2104.04182).

 ## Download the data